1934 Alabama Crimson Tide football team: Kentucky

 In what was their first road game of the season, Alabama defeated the Kentucky Wildcats 34–14 on homecoming at McLean Stadium.
 Don Hutson scored the first touchdown with his 10-yard run and was followed with a three-yard Tilden Campbell touchdown run to give Alabama a 14–0 lead at the end of the first.
 Joe Riley then scored on a 16-yard run in the second to give the Crimson Tide a 21–0 halftime lead.
 Kentucky cut the lead to 21–7 in the third when Bert Johnson scored on a four-yard run.
 Both teams then traded fourth-quarter touchdowns to make the final score 34–14.
 Alabama scored first on an 11-yard Bear Bryant run, next was Johnson for the Wildcats with his 69-yard run and then Joe Riley threw a 38-yard pass to Young Boozer for the final score of the afternoon.
-The victory improved Alabama's all-time record against Kentucky 13–1.